hao1635/LangMamba/README.md

 # LangMamba
-Official implementation of "LLangMamba: A Language-driven Mamba Framework for Low-dose CT Denoising with Vision-language Models"
+Official implementation of "LangMamba: A Language-driven Mamba Framework for Low-dose CT Denoising with Vision-language Models"

 ## Updates